moonbitlang/moonbit-docs/tour.md

 }
 ```

 Languages nowadays have something called _lambda expression_.
-Most language implement it as a mere syntactic sugar.
+Most languages implement it as a mere syntactic sugar.
 A lambda expression is really just a anonymous closure, this, is resembled in our MoonBit's syntax:

-> a closure only captures variables in its surroundings, together with its bound variable, that is, having the same indentation level.
+> a closure only captures variables in its surroundings, together with its bound variable, that is, having the same indentation level (suppose we've formatted the code already).

 ```moonbit
 fn foo() -> Int {